replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 The next step will ask your customer to configure the permanent certificate for the Admin Console.
 They can choose between a self-signed certificate or uploading one signed by a certificate authority.
-I recommend that they use a signed certificate, this is something you may also want to suggest in your installation documentation.
+Replicated recommends that they use a signed certificate, this is something you may also want to suggest in your installation documentation.